dieterich-lab/DCC/README.rst

   $ mkdir mate2
   # Do the same mapping as mate1 for mate2

-2. Detect circRNAs from chimeric.out.junction file
+2. Detect circRNAs from chimeric.out.junction files with DCC

-* It is strongly recommended to specify a repetitive region file in GTF format for filtering.
+- It is strongly recommended to specify a repetitive region file in GTF format for filtering.
 You can obtain this file through UCSC table browser: http://genome.ucsc.edu/cgi-bin/hgTables.
 Select your genome, select group as "Repeats" or "Variation and Repeats".
 For the track, I recommend chose all possible repeats and combine the results. **NOTE**: the output file needs to comply with GTF format specification.

-* Prepare path files to specify where is your chimeric.junction.out files are.
+- Prepare path files to specify where is your chimeric.junction.out files are.

   First, "samplesheet" file, in which you specify your chimeric.out.junction file's absolute paths (mates joined mapping chimeric.out.junction files, for paired end data), one line per sample.